 2. Homeschoolers may compete with the regular (i.e. non-magnet) public schools within the district the homeschooler lives.
 Once a student has played with a particular school, however, the student must play all subsequent tournaments for the 2014-15 school year with that school unless the student’s family moves during the school year.

-3. Homeschoolers may compete with other homeschoolers from the same county (no matter what the population), or with homeschoolers from neighboring counties, as long as the combined population of the counties does not exceed 500,000.
+3. Homeschoolers may compete with other homeschoolers from the same county (no matter what the population), or with homeschoolers from neighboring counties, as long as all counties border each other contiguously, or are in the same state where the state population is less than 3,000,000.
 For jurisdictions that do not have counties, contact NHBB for an ad hoc ruling on this question before registering.

 4. Homeschoolers may play as a “team” of 1 student, just the same way this is permissible for students in schools.
 “Teams” of 1 cost $25, not the usual $75.
 In this case, of course, the question of teammates being from the same association or nearby counties is moot.